ievgennaida/animation-timeline-control/README.md

 		// scroll by drag speed (from 0 to 1)
 		scrollByDragSpeed: 0.12,
 		id: '',
-		// Use from and to range to limit the animation payload:
-		useTimelineAnimationRange: false,
-		from: null,
-		to: null,
-		fireEventsDuringTheDrag: true,
-		// Whether keyframes draggable
+		// Whether keyframes draggable.
+Can be also configured by a keyframe property draggable
 		keyframesDraggable: true,
-		// Whether keyframes lanes draggable
+		// Whether keyframes lanes draggable.
+Can be also configured by a lane property draggable
 		keyframesLanesDraggalbe: true
 	}
 ```